jhajek/Linux-text-book-part-1/Appendix-C/Appendix-C.md

 ~6:26 How did Brian get into Unix?
 ~9:20 Why were the early 1990's a bleak time for Operating Systems?
 ~13:30 What is Brian's definition of a "hard problem"?
-~15:30 What were the 2 companies in 1996 that were interested in building an operating sytem?
+~15:30 What were the 2 companies in 1996 that were interested in building an operating system?
 ~18:35 What were some of the operating systems development features that came out from Sun in 1997-1999?
 ~22:30 What does SmartOS believe in?
 ~23:20 What are containers from a developer's point of view?